Kexin-Wei/logseq_notes/pages/PTE.md

 		- 30 marks to speaking, 30 marks to listening
 		- Fluency 5 (90%), content 3, pronunciation 5 (clarity)
 		- 50 percent match at least but need fluent
+		- ### Key Tips
+			- repeat at 60 percent of content, don't try to speak everything
 			- NO fumble or hesitate
+			- Maintain speaking speed and pauses
+	- ## Describe Image
+		-